 What’s the first thing that pops into your head when you hear those words?
-“I’m not ready to be a dad!”
+“I’m not ready to for fatherhood!”
 “We are not financially stable.”
 What emotions are wrestling inside your body?
 Does it get really quiet, and all you hear is the sound of your heartbeat pounding louder and louder?
 Do you feel a sinking feeling in your stomach?
 It is natural to have doubts and fears about the unknown, but what you do with that fear will have a tremendous impact on the future of your child.

 Fatherhood… A big word that brings up all kinds of emotions—feelings of excitement, fear, uncertainty, and inadequacy can all collide with one another.
 Fatherhood is a growing, stretching, and learning opportunity.

 It can be confusing when you hear people say, “It’s her body; she has the right to choose what to do with it.”

 You may be left thinking you have no voice at all in this pregnancy, especially knowing that the mother has the legal right to choose abortion or to carry her baby to term, without your consent.
 However: you are equally responsible, because your involvement helped create the situation.

 A woman’s body is her body, but the child she carries is not hers alone.
 The birth father has a part; it is your baby too, regardless of whether you both planned to have a child together or not.